-Citation: Pierre, J. (2014), Globalization and Governance (Cheltenham: Edward Elgar).
+Pierre, J. (2014), Globalization and Governance (Cheltenham: Edward Elgar).

-Several core responsibilities of the Belgian central government have been delegated to regional or sub-regional levels over the recent decades: to the three regions (Flanders, the Brussels region and Wallonia), to the linguistic communities (Flemish, French and German), and to the municipalities (communes/gemeenten; a city may be subdivided into several communes).
-Due to recurrent political stalemates between the Flemings and Francophones, the Brussels region has been chronically underfunded; one of the main items in negotiations for forming a national government was the refinancing of Brussels.
+Belgium Several core responsibilities of the Belgian central government have been delegated to regional or sub-regional levels over the recent decades: to the three regions (Flanders, the Brussels region and Wallonia), to the linguistic communities (Flemish, French and German), and to the municipalities (communes/gemeenten; a city may be subdivided into several communes).
+Due to recurrent political stalemates between the Flemings and Francophones, the Brussels region has been chronically underfunded.
 Municipalities in rich areas are typically funded sufficiently, but this is often not the case in poorer areas.

-Communities have been made responsible for education, but have not received sufficient funding to ensure the healthy development of education policy.
-The Flemish community and region were merged to address this issue, but the French community could not do the same, as it operates both in the bilingual region of Brussels and in Wallonia (which is French-speaking).
-The government agreement also implies serious cuts in financial transfers from Flanders to Wallonia over the next 10 years.
+The tightening of unemployment benefits also has spillover effects on these municipalities, since they are financially responsible for minimum income support for the poor.
+Likewise, the government agreement also implies serious cuts in financial transfers from Flanders to Wallonia over the next years.
 But since Wallonia is a post-industrial region with unemployment levels twice as high as in Flanders, it is difficult to see Wallonia not continuing to suffer from chronic underfunding.
 Another part of the government agreement was to start decentralizing taxation, but the main sources of state financing (direct taxes and VAT) will remain centrally controlled and collected, before being redistributed according to pre-agreed sharing rules.
 Redistribution issues remain a point of conflict between the main regions and communities, even more so during the recent financial crises.

-In Croatia, the division of competencies between central and subnational governments has been relatively stable.
+Croatia Score 4 The division of competencies between central and subnational governments has been relatively stable.
 By far the most important revenue source of subnational governments is the personal-income tax, which contributes about 90% of all tax revenues and slightly more than half of total revenues.
 The remaining taxes account for only around 6% of total revenue, the most important being the property tax (approximately 3,3% of total revenue).
 The second most important source of revenue is the various types of administrative fees (user charges being the most significant among them, as they collectively make up approximately 17% of total subnational revenues).
 Grants from the central government (often administered via counties) and various assistance funds from abroad rank third.
 Finally, about 8% of subnational governments' revenues derive from the various types of property they own (business premises, apartments).
-The reduction of the personal income tax in 2015 has drastically deprived local governments of significant revenue.
 Strong regional and local differences have long hindered subnational governments from being properly financed.
 Many municipalities and towns, most of them in rural areas, are poor and therefore face severe difficulties in providing public services.
+As part of a broader reform of public administration, Dubravka Jurlina Alibegović, Minister of Public Administration in the Orešković government, proposed to replace the 20 existing counties with 5 to 8 more homogeneous regions.
+However, this proposal was blocked by a grand coalition between the ruling HDZ and SDP, the main opposition party.
+Citation: